Richard Hell: Films

 Hell has appeared in several low-budget films, most notably Susan Seidelman's Smithereens.
 Other acting appearances include Ulli Lommel's Blank Generation, Nick Zedd's Geek Maggot Bingo, Rachel Amadeo's What About Me? and Rachid Kerdouche's Final Reward.
 Hell had a non-speaking cameo role as Madonna's murdered boyfriend in Seidelman's 1985 Desperately Seeking Susan.

 Personal life

+In 1976, Hell dated Nancy Spungen for a few months before she moved to England.
 Hell was married to Scandal's Patty Smyth for two years during 1985–86, and they had a daughter, Ruby.
-Hell married Sheelagh Bevan in 2002; however the couple divorced in 2017.
 In January 2020, it was mentioned on Hell's website that he had begun a relationship with novelist Katherine Faw.